mark2661/JabberServer/README.md

 * Mulithreaded server development with [Java.net](https://docs.oracle.com/javase/7/docs/api/java/net/package-summary.html)
 * Automated unit testing using [JUnit 5](https://junit.org/junit5/)
 ## Features
-* Multithreaded server allows multiple simultaneous client connections
+* Multithreaded server allows for multiple simultaneous client connections
 * Ability to register new user accounts
 * Ability to follow a user.
 Which adds any of there new post to your timeline.
 * Ability to like post from other users.